Alcohol and Kidneys

 Long-Term Alcohol Effects on the Kidneys

-Your kidneys are a pair of organs that perform many essential bodily functions and are responsible for the regulation of pH, the production of hormones, and the excretion of wastes and toxins, such as alcohol.
+Your kidneys are a pair of organs that perform many essential bodily functions and regulate pH, produce hormones, and excrete wastes and toxins, such as alcohol.
 Drinking excessively can cause your kidneys to decrease their ability to filter your blood.

 In addition, your kidneys also ensure your body’s hydration.
 Consuming alcohol dehydrates your body, which can have negative effects on the function of your kidneys and other vital organs.

-Excessive alcohol use can also lead to high blood pressure, which can increase your risk of developing kidney disease.
+Excessive alcohol use can also lead to high blood pressure, increasing your risk of developing kidney disease.
 After you drink an alcoholic beverage, your body experiences an acute spike in blood pressure for up to two hours.
 Over time, alcohol use can lead to a sustained rise in blood pressure.

 Alcohol and Kidney Failure